tbs-parth/node-boilerplate/README.md

     npm install
     ```

+3. Install validation and upload packages:

+    ```bash
+    npm install express-validator express-fileupload
+    ```

-3. Create a `.env` file based on the `.env.example` template and configure your database, JWT and mail settings.
+4. Create a `.env` file based on the `.env.example` template and configure your database, JWT and mail settings.

 ## Usage